-Identify any Agency Types not consulted and provide rationale for not consulting
+Identify any Agency Types not consulted and provide rationale for not consulting with the goals of each plan?
+Continuum of Care Homeless Resource Council of the Sierras

 The City did not deliberately omit any agencies from the process.

 Other local/regional/state/federal planning efforts considered when preparing the Plan